Aiven-Open/klaw-docs/docs/docs/metastore.rst

 ===============================

-Klaw holds additional data about your Kafka installation, such as the topics requestsed, and information about the configuration of the environments.
+Klaw holds additional data about your Kafka installation, such as the topics requested, and information about the configuration of the environments.
 This is held in the **metastore** - a database of additional information.

 By default, Klaw will use `H2 <https://www.h2database.com/html/main.html>`_ as